 Do Keyword Research

-No matter how well your blog post is written, if it doesn’t rank high on Google, chances are, no one will read it.
+No matter how well you write, if it doesn’t rank high on Google, chances are, no one will read it.
 Doing keyword research is, therefore, an essential step in creating a successful blog post.

 Successful keyword research can be broken down to the following steps:

-First, list topics related to your blog.
+First, list topics related to your site.
 Those would be topics that you want to rank high for.
-For instance, if you’re a pet food blogger, words or phrases such as “pet food,” “pet nutrition,” “healthy pet food,” or “cooking for pets,” might be some of the topics you’ll blog about.
+For instance, if you’re a pet food blogger, words or phrases such as “pet food,” “pet nutrition,” “healthy pet food,” or “cooking for pets,” might be some of the topics you’ll write about.

 Second, list keywords for those topics.
 The next step is to find out what your audience wants.
 What are they hopping onto Google to research about?
 What phrases are they typing in and searching for?